GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/06/index.md

 - the app shortcut icons are smaller than 96x96 pixels
 - the app shortcut icons and manifest icons are not square (as they will be ignored)

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/2MLhQXnSoZmpTFfuyoWR.png", alt="App shortcut warnings", width="800", height="534" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/2MLhQXnSoZmpTFfuyoWR.png", alt="App shortcut warnings", width="800", height="534" %}

 Chromium issue [#955497][19]